DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 After the initial setup, the client and server engage in the ongoing communication phase (steps 3-8), where encrypted queries and responses are exchanged as needed.
 This phase can be repeated indefinitely until the certificate expires or a new certificate is available.

-Key characteristics of the ongoing communication phase:
+The ongoing communication phase operates with several important characteristics that distinguish it from traditional DNS:

 1. **Stateless Operation**: Each query and response is independent.
 The server does not maintain state between queries.